darktrojan/idldocs/nsIAbLDAPAttributeMap.rst

 ^^^^^^^^^^^^

 * ``ACString``
+  a comma-separated list of attribute names

 getAllCardProperties
 --------------------

 Get all properties that may be used in an addressbook card via this property map.

-@return                      an array of properties

 @exception NS_ERROR_FAILURE  there are no attributes in this property map

 Parameters